-Begin the conversation by focusing your questions on the individual.
+Begin the conversation by focusing your questions on the individual, not on one’s possessions, or the weather, or the pandemic.
 Next, expand your questions to focus on the company and the marketplace in which the company operates.
 (Or, with homeowners focus on the home and neighborhood.)
 All of this must happen before you refocus the discussion on the reason for the meeting.

-The following are some examples of good, generic rapport-building questions.
+The following are some examples of good, generic rapport and trust building questions.

 • “How did you end up in this business?